-Home schooling is something thatmanyf parents are interested in doing, but not all countries are home school friendly.
-This is true in New Zealand too, where the government is currently pushing for a change in our curriculumtol allow homeschooling to become illegal.
+Homeschooling is something that many parents are interested in doing, but not all countries are homeschool-friendly.
+This is true in New Zealand, too, where the government is pushing for a change in our curriculum to allow homeschooling to become illegal.

 Regardless of why you choose to homeschool, there are some things you need to consider when planning your homeschool.

 In New Zealand,d we are required to have a teaching qualification before teaching our children in public schools.
-However, it’simpossiblee to take this course unless you are enrolled at an accredited tertiary institution.
-So that’s the problem when your kids are home-schooled; you have to go to university and get a degree before you can teach.
+However, this course is impossible unless you are enrolled at an accredited tertiary institution.
+So that’s the problem when your kids are homeschooled; you must go to university and get a degree before you can teach.

 What is Homeschooling?